tuskyapp/faq/README.md

 - Install [Tusky from Google Play](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky)
 - Install [Tusky from F-Droid](https://f-droid.org/packages/com.keylesspalace.tusky/)

-The beta release is only available from Google Play.
-You must opt-in to the beta programme.
+Before a new stable release, we publish one or more beta releases.
+If you want to become a beta tester and help us find bugs before they get released to everyone, you can:

 - Opt-in to [Tusky Beta on Google Play](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky)
+- Opt-in to receive unstable releases in F-Droid (Settings -> Expert Mode -> Unstable updates) and you will automatically receive Tusky beta versions if you have it installed via F-Droid.

-Test releases are available on Google Play and F-Droid:
+Test releases that always contain our newest code are also available on Google Play and F-Droid:

 - Install [Tusky Nightly from Google Play](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky.test)
 - In the F-Droid settings, select "My Apps > Repositories", and add a new repository with the link `https://releases.nailyk.fr/repo/`